Skip to content

 PowerShell 7.x and later is the recommended version of PowerShell for use with the Azure Az PowerShell module on all platforms

 The Azure Az PowerShell module works with PowerShell 7.x and later on all platforms.
 Azure PowerShell has no additional requirements when run on PowerShell 7.x and later.
 See the latest version of PowerShell available for your operating system.
-Let’s get started by looking at what PowerShell is all about.

-What is PowerShell?
 PowerShell is a task automation and configuration management framework from Microsoft, consisting of a command-line shell and associated scripting language.
 Formally, codenamed “Monad” a long time ago.

-– Initially, Windows PowerShell was built on the .NET Framework and only worked on Windows systems.
+Initially, Windows PowerShell was built on the .NET Framework and only worked on Windows systems.
 With the current release, PowerShell uses .NET 5.0 as its runtime.
 PowerShell now runs on Windows, macOS, and Linux platforms.

 How to Use PowerShell

-• Task are executed by command-lets (cmdlets)
+• Tasks are executed by command-lets (cmdlets)

 • Each command-let contains verb which describes action that will be taken e.g. Get-Process, Join-Path, and Connect-PSSession.